 Identification in Differentiated Products Markets

-Empirical models of demand for–and, often, supply of–differentiated products are widely used in practice, typically employing parametric functional forms and distributions of consumer heterogeneity.
+Empirical models of differentiated products demand (and often supply) are widely used in industrial organization and other fields of economics.
 We review some recent work studying identification in a broad class of such models.
-This work shows that parametric functional forms and distributional assumptions are not essential for identification.
-Rather, identification relies primarily on the standard requirement that instruments be available for the endogenous variables–here, typically, prices and quantities.
-We discuss the kinds of instruments needed for identification and how the reliance on instruments can be reduced by nonparametric functional form restrictions or better data.
-We also discuss results on discrimination between alternative models of oligopoly competition.
+This work shows that the parametric functional forms and distributional assumptions commonly used for estimation are not essential for identification.
+Rather, identification relies primarily on the standard requirement that instruments be available for the endogenous variables — here, typically, prices and quantities.
+We discuss the types of instruments that can suffice, as well as how instrumental variables requirements can be relaxed by the availability of individual-level data or through restrictions on preferences.
+We also review new results on discrimination between alternative models of oligopoly competition.
+Together, these results reveal a strong nonparametric foundation for a broad applied literature, provide practical guidance for applied work, and may suggest new approaches to estimation and testing.

 Suggested Citation: Suggested Citation